 Early intervention services may include sensorimotor and communication therapies such as occupational, physical, music, and speech-language therapies.
 Particularly for children diagnosed with ASD, early intervention services may also include applied behavioral analysis (ABA) therapy or early intensive behavioral intervention (EIBI).
 Searching for an early intervention program for children newly diagnosed with autism in California?
 Call Opya at (650) 931-6300 or reach out to our team online.

 What Are Early Intervention Programs for Autism?

 You may still be wondering: “Why are early intervention programs important for children diagnosed with ASD?”
 It’s not only important for children diagnosed with ASD but also vital.
 Early intervention typically follows an ASD diagnosis, so every case of ASD treatment usually initially includes early intervention services.

 Early interventions often occur at or before preschool age.
-In this period, a young child’s brain is still forming, meaning it is more plastic or changeable than at older ages.
+In this period, a young child’s brain is still forming, meaning it is more plastic or changeable than older generations.
 Because of the plasticity of a young child’s brain, autism treatments undergone during this period have a better chance of being effective in the longer term.
 An early intervention program not only gives children diagnosed with ASD the best start possible but also the best chance of developing to their full potential.
 Early intervention programs often include the following components:

 - Family training

 - Speech and language therapy

 The sooner a child diagnosed with ASD gets professional help, the greater the chance for effective learning and progress.
 With early intervention, some young children diagnosed with ASD make so much progress that they are no longer on the autism spectrum when they grow older.